 Occasion and group

 Menus should be tailored to fit the group and the occasion - from a formal banquet to a family night supper.
 Keep in mind the taste and preferences of the group to be served and whether it is the main meal of the day for them.
-Another factor to consider is the need for special diets.
-How can the menu be arranged to accommodate people who are on a low-fat or salt restricted diet?
-Salad dressings, butter and sour cream for baked potatoes and gravy can be served on the side to allow the guests a choice.
+Another factor to consider is special dietary concerns including food allergies.
+Some items can be served on the side to allow the guests a choice.

 Food for Fifty.
 B.B.
 West, S.G.
 Shugart and M.F.
 Wilson.
 New York: John Wiley and Sons, Inc.